-The national average for a 1,600 sq.ft. roof cost is $7,600 to $16,000, with most homeowners paying $11,200 for a roof replacement using mid-grade architectural shingles on a cross-gable roof.
-This project’s low cost is $4,800 for basic 3-tab shingles installed on a gable roof.
-The high cost is $48,000 for a tile roof replacement on a cross-gable roof with roof deck modifications.
+The national average cost to replace a 3,000 sq.ft. roof is $14,250 to $30,000, with most homeowners paying $21,000 for a mid-grade architectural shingle roof replacement on a cross-gable roof.
+This project’s low cost is $9,000 for a roof replacement using basic 3-tab shingles on a gable roof.
+The high cost is $90,000 for a roof replacement using clay tiles on a cross-gable roof with roof deck reinforcement.

 Additional Considerations and Costs

 - Materials.
-You can clad your roof in many materials, impacting your costs.
-Popular materials include asphalt shingles, cedar shakes, tile, and metal.
+You can use many materials to roof your home, and each has different material and labor costs.
+Some popular materials for roofs include asphalt shingles, cedar shakes, tiles, and metal.

 - Lifespan.
-Your roof’s lifespan is impacted by the material you choose.
-Some materials may last 20 to 30 years, such as asphalt, while slate or copper can last up to 200 years.
-Ask your roofer what lifespan you can expect for your roof.
+Your roof’s lifespan is impacted by the material.
+Some materials like asphalt may last 20 to 30 years, while others, such as slate or copper, can last up to 200 years with proper care.
+Ask your roofer what lifespan you can expect for your new roof.

 - Maintenance.
 Your roof’s maintenance is also affected by the material.
-Some materials like copper are low maintenance, while tile can be high maintenance.
+Some materials like copper are low maintenance, while others, such as tile, can be very high maintenance due to the need to replace the underlayment frequently.
 Speak to your installer about what maintenance your roof may need.

 - Shape and pitch.
-Your roof’s shape and pitch impact costs.
-The more complex your roof shape, the harder it is to work on and the higher your costs.
+Your roof’s shape and pitch impact total costs.
+The more complex your roof shape and the steeper the pitch, the harder it is to work on and the higher your costs.

 - Guttering.
 It is common to replace the gutters on your home when you replace the roof.
 New gutters cost between $900 and $5,000, depending on the material.

 - Permit.
-Depending on where you live and what you have done, you may need a permit to replace your roof.
+Depending on where you live and what work you have done, you may need a permit to replace your roof, particularly if you need to modify the roof deck.
 Speak to your local municipality for more information.

 - Insurance.
 Your roof can impact the cost of your homeowners insurance.
 Speak to your insurance adjuster for more information.

 - Inspection.
 If you are unsure whether your roof needs to be replaced, schedule an inspection.
-Inspections cost between $100 and $600 and help you discover the condition of your roof.
+Inspections cost between $100 and $600 and help discover the state of your roof.

-This depends on the roof size, complexity, and material.
-Expect from 1 day to 1 week to complete.
+This depends on several factors, including your roof size, complexity, and material.
+It could take a day or up to a week.